 - 1. A 32 character LCD with a back light display is located in the upper part of the front panel.
 Two arrow keys are located to the right of the display panel for line up and line down maneuvering. - 2.
-Six function keys are located on the left, below the display, and are marked as follows: IN , OUT , F1, F2, F3, F4. - 3.
+Eight function keys are located on the left, below the display, and are marked as follows: IN , OUT , F1, F2, F3, F4, F5, and F6. - 3.
 A numerical keyboard of fourteen keys, including Return, Escape, and Clear are located in the lower center of the front panel.

 - 4. The Alarm light is located to the left of the display.
 The alarm light is a LED that lights when at least half of the memory is used; it blinks when the memory is full or when the terminal has not been programmed. - 5.
-The ON button enables a 15 seconds (modifiable using program) manual operation.
+The ON button enables a 15 seconds (modifiable using program) manual operation. - 6.
+The fingerprint's drive ring on the right side of the SY-780/A. The internal badge reader/bar code/proximity is located below it.